Marathon Training: It’s all about the core!

 The strength of your core will also determine how well your pelvis, legs, and hips work together to make the motion of running smooth and effective(K.C.
 Hung, 2019).
-When the core is strong, you are more stable, with less wobbling and rocking, which means less energy is expended, and more energy is saved for the actual distance itself.
+When the core is strong, you are more stable.
+There is less wobbling and rocking.
+And this means less energy is expended, and more energy is saved for the actual distance itself.

 Core Strength & Your Balance

 Your balance is essential to staying healthy during your marathon training as it saves you from potential injury if you misstep (K.C.
 Hung, 2019).
 Whether you’re dodging a big puddle, or suddenly find your self running through uneven ground, your balance stems from your core and will enable your body to acclimate to these slight missteps and keep you from injury.